 Your doctor or specialist nurse explains what happens and how they do the treatment.
-They ask you to sign a form saying that you agree to have the procedure.
+They ask you to sign a consent form saying that you agree to have the procedure.
 You can ask them any questions that you have.
 Tell them about any medicines you’re taking.

 You shouldn’t eat or drink anything except water for 4 to 6 hours beforehand.
 You stop drinking water 2 hours beforehand.